jetspiking/jetspiking/README.md

 ### 📕 About Me

-I am Dustin, a Technical-Computer-Science student from the Netherlands.
+I am Dustin, a software engineer from the Netherlands.
 I enjoy building and creating my own applications, along with DIY-projects.
 I like to share my applications and projects with the world.

 I am a Windows Phone, Mac and Linux enthousiast and enjoy impulsively buying awesome (retro) hardware, such as consoles, netbooks, notebooks, phones and other hardware.
-I like searching for the limitations of Hardware and Software, and if possible, solve those.
+I like searching for the limitations of hardware and software, and if possible, solve those.

 ### 👤 Qualities
 - Go-getter, flexible, analytical, results-oriented, motivated, studious